cyber-sushi/makima/README.md

 ## How to use
 1. Download the executable from the Releases page or compile it yourself using Cargo.
-2. Create a TOML config file inside `~/.config/makima` (or pick one of the [default ones](https://github.com/cyber-sushi/makima/tree/main/examples)) and rename it with the _exact_ name of your device.
+2. Create a TOML config file inside Makima's config directory (defaults to `~/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable), or pick one of the [default ones](https://github.com/cyber-sushi/makima/tree/main/examples) and rename it with the _exact_ name of your device.
 You can check the name by running `evtest`.
 If the name includes a `/`, just omit it.
 3. Assign your keybindings inside the config file, follow the [Configuration](https://github.com/cyber-sushi/makima/tree/main#configuration) section for more info.
 4. Make sure the `makima` executable has permission to be executed as a program.
 If not, `cd` into the directory of the executable and use `chmod +x makima`.
 Alternatively, Right Click > Properties > "allow executing as program" or something like that.
-5. Make sure that your user has access to event devices.
+5. Make sure your user has access to event devices.
 If it doesn't, use `sudo usermod -aG input yourusername` and reboot.
+Alternatively, you can launch Makima as root.
-6. Launch Makima and it'll automatically recognize all connected devices that have a corresponding config file inside `~/.config/makima`.
-To launch Makima, you can use one of these methods:
+6. Launch Makima and it'll automatically recognize all connected devices that have a corresponding config file inside `~/.config/makima` or your chosen directory.
+To launch Makima, you can use one of the following methods:
-     - Launch it from your file manager by double clicking.
+     - Launch it from your file manager.
      - Launch it from terminal by `cd`ing to the directory of the executable, then using `./makima`.
      - Move the executable to a directory that's in PATH, then launch it using `rofi`, `dmenu` or whatever launcher you use.
-I personally added `~/.local/share/bin` to PATH and put all my executables there.
+Most people add `~/.local/share/bin` to PATH and put all their executable files there.
      - Create a .desktop file and launch it using that.
      - Autostart it from your window manager's config file (usually `exec /path/to/makima` or `exec-once = /path/to/makima`).

 ## Configuration
-You can pick one of the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) and copy it inside `~/.config/makima`, rename it and edit it to your needs.
+You can pick one of the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) and copy it inside Makima's config directory (defaults to `~/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable), rename it and edit it to your needs.

 ### Config file naming
 **To associate a config file to an input device, the file name should be identical to that of the device.
 If your device's name includes a `/`, just omit it.**\